 Users get quite a lot of servers at their disposal - over 50, but not a lot in terms of monthly bandwidth.
 Specifically, you only get 2GB per month for all your VPN needs, which is still four times more than TunnelBear’s 500MB, but way less than Windscribe’s 10GB or ProtonVPN’s unlimited monthly traffic.

-Hide.me’s free VPN option will give you 10GB of data traffic per month, which is quite enough if you’re not keen on heavy streaming or torrenting, although the servers are P2P-friendly.
+Hide.me’s free VPN option will give you 10GB of data traffic per month, which is quite enough if you’re not keen on heavy streaming (the provider supports US Netflix, Disney+ and other streaming services) or torrenting, although the servers are P2P-friendly.
 Just like with Windscribe, this limit is more than enough for anonymous surfing, messaging, occasional file share, and so on.

 There are only 5 available server locations (including in Canada and the US), so those with location-specific requirements may find this limitation unsatisfactory (unless their requirements fit the specific available locations).
 Still, strong privacy, security, and no-logging policy are all there, so you won’t have to worry about any of your private data leaking into the wrong hands.